 Feel more confident in your parenting

 Get comfy with imperfection

-For you: each Key gives you practical techniques to reduce guilt and keep your brain calmer, so you can feel more like yourself, and parent in the way you actually want to, without the pressure of having to be the “perfect parent”.
+For you: each Key gives you techniques to keep your own brain calm and reduce guilt and overwhelm, so you can feel more like yourself, and parent in the way you actually want to, without the pressure of having to be the “perfect parent”.

 For your child: each key helps your child’s brain stay calm so they are more likely to listen and respond to the boundaries you are setting.
 You’ll feel more confident and less guilty about how you handle those tricky moments.

 Let's go through how each P Key can help you, and help you parent your child.

 This Key is about properly understanding what’s happening for you - and for your child - at emotional moments.
 We all need this foundation before we can do anything differently.
 It helps you:

 Take your own Perspective & use a special framework to recognise patterns in your emotional reactions with your kids & how you talk to yourself about what's happened.

 Understand how guilt turns up & how we can get into a vicious circle of stress, overwhelm, & shame.